LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 There is no way to create dynamic tables in TableSoda, rows can only be added by users.
 What if we could populate a table’s rows via a formula?
 The formula values could be used either for one column or multiple (if it returns a list of objects).

-Formula-populated tables are actually an eigensolution.
-They not only solve our driving use case, but all of the above:
+Formula-populated tables not only solve our driving use case, but all of the above:
 - Unions can be implemented by using a formula to concatenate the rows of multiple tables into a single list.
 - Vertical splitting can be implemented by using a formula to keep the rows of multiple tables in sync with a master table
 - Granular access control can be implemented by having a table with different permissions that is populated using a formula that filters the rows and/or columns of the source table.

+It’s an eigensolution!

 Note that our eigensolution is not the end for any of our use cases.
-It make many things *possible*, but none of them are *easy*.
+It makes many things *possible*, but none of them are *easy*.
 Some of them are common enough to warrant a [shortcut](#layering): UI that generates the formula needed.
 For others, our solution is more of a *workaround* than a primary solution, and the search for a primary solution continues, potentially with reduced prioritization.
 And others don’t come up often enough to warrant anything further.